nicktuga13/A03/README.md

 PART2:

 **Branch** - A branch is an instruction that causes a computer to begin executing a different instruction sequence.

 **Clone** - An exact copy of another application program or object.

 **Commit** - Snapshots or milestones along the timeline of a Git project.

 **Fetch** -  Downloads commits, files, and refs from a remote repository into your local repo.

 **GIT** - Version control systerm used for tracking changes in a set of files.

 **Github** - Provider of Internet hosting for software development and version control using Git.

-**Merge** - Combines multiple sequences of commits into one unified history **Merge Conflict** - Conflict that occurs when Git is unable to automatically resolve differences in code between two conflicts
+**Merge** - Combines multiple sequences of commits into one unified history.

+**Merge Conflict** - Conflict that occurs when Git is unable to automatically resolve differences in code between two conflicts.

-**Push** - Command used to upload local repository content to a remote repository **Pull** - Command used to fetch and download content from a remote repository and update the local repository to match that content.
+**Push** - Command used to upload local repository content to a remote repository.

+**Pull** - Command used to fetch and download content from a remote repository and update the local repository to match that content.

 **Remote** - Manage the set of repositories whose branches you track.

 **Repository** - A repository is the .git/ folder inside a project.
 It tracks all changes made to files in your project.

 reference list:

 https://njit.instructure.com/courses/19295/files/folder/Week03?preview=2570912

 https://www.gitkraken.com/learn/git/tutorials/what-is-a-git-repository